CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/receiver-filter.md

 ### Condition Filter

-Filter data based on the test identifiers.
+Filter data based on the test identifiers using FHIR expressions.
 A receiver expecting flu results should only accept tests for flu.
 If the message contains multiple observations, some that pass the condition filter and others that do not, the condition filter will pass if any bundle observations are of interest to the receiver.

-Filter data based on the test identifiers.
-A receiver expecting flu results should only accept tests for flu.
-If the message contains multiple observations, some that pass the condition filter and others that do not, the mapped condition filter will pass if the bundle contains any mapped conditions of interest to the receiver.

 <table>
   <tr>